-Section 3.6: APPLICATION FOR MEMBERSHIP.
-Application for membership shall be in writing on a form provided by the Association.
+Section 3.5: APPLICATION FOR MEMBERSHIP.
+Application for membership shall be submitted electronically on a form provided by the Association.
 Membership in the Association shall be applied for in the individual’s name, not the organization with which the individual is affiliated.

 ARTICLE IV -- GENERAL MEMBERSHIP MEETINGS